Skip to content

 Stream-level flow recording

 Unlike HTTP/1.x where each connection processes requests sequentially, HTTP/2 multiplexes multiple streams over a single connection.
-The proxy records each stream as a separate flow:
+Each stream gets its own Channel and is recorded as a separate flow:

 Request processing pipeline